fortrabbit/legal/sub-processors.md

 ## Website screenshots

 We use a service to display screenshots of client Apps with the fortrabbit Dashboard.
 Currently we are using **page2images** for this service.
-The service might grab periodic screenshots of the Apps default domain.
+The service might grab periodic screenshots of the App's default domain.

 ## Knowledge base

-We have a knowledge base software to document our internal standard procedures.
+We have knowledge base software to document our internal standard procedures.
 In some cases some client data might be referenced in there.
 This applies to extra settings or individual agreements for clients.
 Currently we are using **Notion** for this, see the [Notion Terms & Privacy](https://www.notion.so/Terms-and-Privacy-28ffdd083dc3473e9c2da6ec011b58ac).

 ## Code hosting

-Our own original code base is hosted on **GitHub** for most parts.
+Our own original code base is hosted on **GitHub** for the most part.
 This does not concern any client data.

 ## FOSS